UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 Examples of some common packages that we'll be using throughout these training modules include the following:

 + tidyverse: A collection of open source R packages that share an underlying design philosophy, grammar, and data structures of tidy data.
 For more information on the tidyverse package, see its associated [CRAN webpage](https://cran.r-project.org/web/packages/tidyverse/index.html), primary [webpage](https://www.tidyverse.org/packages/), and peer-reviewed [article released in 2018](https://onlinelibrary.wiley.com/doi/10.1002/sdr.1600).
 + ggplot2: A system for declaratively creating graphics.
-Users provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and ggplot2 drafts corresponding visualizations.
+Users provide data they would like to plot, and then control how ggplot2 should map variables to aesthetics and define which graphical primitives to use; ggplot2 then drafts the corresponding visualizations.
 For more information on the ggplot2 package, see its associated [CRAN webpage](https://cran.r-project.org/web/packages/ggplot2/index.html) and [R Documentation](https://www.rdocumentation.org/packages/ggplot2/versions/3.3.5).

 More information on these packages, as well as many others, is included throughout the training modules.